rahulkumarsingh73690/docs-3/docs/templates-blazor.md

 }
 ```

-Since the model class `MyDtoWithFileUpload` stores the `UploadLocation` path of the file in the `FilePath` property, the `CreateMyDtoWithFileUpload` Request DTO applies the `UploadTo("fs")` attribute to a matching property.
+When calling this API, the Managed File Uploads feature will upload the HTTP File Upload included in the API request to the configured **fs** upload location and populate the uploaded path to the `FilePath` Request DTO property.

-To use the Blazor `FileUpload` client control then send the file and associated data with a `CreateMyDtoWithFileUpload` request instance.
+The Blazor `FileUpload` client control can handle the [C# File Upload API Request](/locode/files.html#uploading-files-from-c) by giving it an instance of the Request DTO instance we want to send and the DTO property it should populate:

 ```razor
 @page "/file-upload"